 7. Making the child to spy on the targeted parent

-A malicious parent could hint to a child or even directly state that the targeted parent is concealing important information such as pay stubs, invoices, legal records, medical reports and more.
-They may believe this data exists in the target’s files, desk drawer or computer.
+An unscrupulous parent could hint or even directly imply to their child that the other parent is deliberately hiding crucial information, such as invoices, legal documents, medical reports and more.
+They may falsely believe this data can be found in the other parent’s desk drawers or computer files.

 The alienating parent will likely manipulate the child by connecting information to their desires (for example, if we found out whether Daddy got a raise then we could get more money and buy you a new dog).
 When children spy on parents, this can lead to feelings of guilt and awkwardness when around them; furthering the alienation.